erri120/NextModInstaller/docs/src/Introduction.md

 </plugin>
 ```

-Here we have a compatability check that uses `fileDependency` again to check if `cckrtsse001_altar.esl` is active.
+Here we have a compatibility check that uses `fileDependency` again to check if `cckrtsse001_altar.esl` is active.

 Dependencies are purely file based.
 Either you have the file installed, or you don't.
 This file based approach is very basic and falls apart quickly, especially for patches.
 The issue this represents is that any mod can provide the file.
 You can't describe the exact mod that is required.
 Additionally, you also can't specify the version or a range of versions.
 Maybe your patch only works for versions between `1.0.0` and `2.0.0`?